2019 Villanova Wildcats football team

 The 2019 Villanova Wildcats football team represented Villanova University in the 2019 NCAA Division I FCS football season.
 They were led by third-year head coach Mark Ferrante and played their home games at Villanova Stadium.
 They were a member of the Colonial Athletic Association.
 They finished the season 9–4, 5–3 in CAA play to finish in a tie for third place.
 They received an at-large bid to the FCS Playoffs where they lost in the first round to Southeastern Louisiana.

-Previous season

-The Wildcats finished the 2018 season 5–6, 2–6 in CAA play to finish in a tie for tenth place.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Wildcats were predicted to finish in ninth place.

 Preseason All–CAA team

 The Wildcats did not have any players selected to the preseason all-CAA team.